kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 #### The File System

-All the files inside the `/src/pages` folder will be used to generate routes.
+All the files inside `/src/pages` folder will be used to generate routes.
 Gridsome uses vue-router behind the scenes, so that happens automatically.
 You just need to name the file according to the route you wish:

+  * `Index.vue` generates the homepage `/`
   * `About.vue` generates the route `/about`
   * `SomeSpecialRoute.vue` generates `/some-special-route`

-The homepage `/` is given by the `Index.vue` file.

 Further, nested files will generate routes according to their entire path: